 International aspects of standardisation

-In the medical devices sector, most of the European standards are developed by CEN and Cenelec in parallel to international standardisation developed by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC), on the basis of the Vienna Agreement (1991) and the Dresden Agreement (1996) reconfirmed by the Frankfurt Agreement (2016) respectively.
+In the medical devices sector, most of the European standards are developed by CEN and CENELEC in parallel to international standardisation developed by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC), on the basis of the Vienna Agreement (1991) and the Dresden Agreement (1996) reconfirmed by the Frankfurt Agreement (2016) respectively.
 Within such agreements, the normative texts of the respective standards are substantially the same, while harmonised European standards must also contain a “European foreword” and the Annex(es) Z necessary to link the clauses of the standard with the requirements of the EU legislation(s) the standard aims to cover.
 This is especially important to clearly identify in each standard which clauses are suitable to confer presumption of conformity with the legal requirements and those not, in view of the publication in the OJEU of the reference of that standard.
-It is the responsibility of CEN and Cenelec to prepare and add the European foreword and the Annex(es) Z to the ISO/IEC standards when they adopt them as EN ISO or EN IEC standards intended to be harmonised in support of EU legislation on medical devices.
+It is the responsibility of CEN and CENELEC to prepare and add the European foreword and the Annex(es) Z to the ISO/IEC standards when they adopt them as EN ISO or EN IEC standards intended to be harmonised in support of EU legislation on medical devices.

-On the other hand, the International Medical Device Regulators Forum (IMDRF) is a voluntary group of medical device regulators from around the world (the management committee is currently integrated by Australia, Brazil, Canada, China, European Union, Japan, Russia, Singapore, South Korea and United States of America), to promote international and regional regulatory harmonisation, convergence and recognition in the field of medical devices, by providing guidance on strategies, polices and operational directions.
+Some useful guidance on the development of standards in support of legislation can be taken from the International Medical Device Regulators Forum (IMDRF).
+The IMDRF is a voluntary group of medical device regulators from around the world to promote international and regional regulatory harmonisation, convergence and recognition in the field of medical devices, by providing guidance on strategies, polices and operational directions.
+Its management committee is currently integrated by Australia, Brazil, Canada, China, European Union, Japan, Russia, Singapore, South Korea, United Kingdom and United States of America; the European Commission holds the Chair and Secretariat in 2023..

-The specific IMDRF Standards Working Group developed different initiatives and documents, such as “IMDRF recognised standards”, “Standards - Improving the quality of international medical device standards for regulatory use”, “Optimizing standards for regulatory use” and “GHTF/SG1/N044:2008 Role of Standards in the Assessment of Medical Devices” of the Global Harmonisation Task Force (GHTF).
+Especially, the specific IMDRF Standards Working Group developed different initiatives and documents, such as “IMDRF recognised standards”, “Standards - Improving the quality of international medical device standards for regulatory use”, “Optimizing standards for regulatory use” and “GHTF/SG1/N044:2008 Role of Standards in the Assessment of Medical Devices” of the Global Harmonisation Task Force (GHTF).
+These documents provide useful indications for the development of international standards in the field of medical devices and their recognition and implementation at regional and national level, which is especially important for harmonised European standards in support of MDR and IVDR.

 The concept of “state of the art”, European standardisation and conformity assessment for medical devices

-As in other harmonised sectors, the EU legislation on medical devices – both the current Directives and the new Regulations – contains a number of references to the need to “take into account the generally acknowledged state of the art” to comply with the health, safety and performance requirements.
+As in other sectors based on the principles of the “New Approach” and the “New Legislative Framework” policies, the EU legislation on medical devices contains a number of references to the need to “take into account the generally acknowledged state of the art” to comply with the health, safety and performance requirements.
 However, it is important to underline that “taking into account” is different from “compliance”, due to the fact that “state of the art” is not a legally defined concept and it involves several and complex aspects, difficult to be expressed in a single and clear definition.
 Actually, there are different sources providing references, definitions and practical examples on the “state of the art”, all of them non-legally binding but still useful to consider.
 It is the case of horizontal and vertical guidance documents, agreements of working parties, European and international standards, sectorial papers etc., as the following ones, among others: